Hooked (app): History

 The Hooked app was first released in September 2015.
 Initially, Hooked featured about 200 stories that were written by professional authors selected by the app developers.
 The following year, Telepathic Inc. released Hooked 2.0, which allowed users of the app to create and share their own short stories.
 By mid-2016, the app had 700 stories written by professional authors and 9,000 stories written by users.

 Hooked had 1.8 million downloads by 2016 and 20 million download as of 2017, which generated $6.5 million in revenue.
 The response to Hooked prompted others to create similar text-message based short story apps, like Yarn and Tap.

-Starting in 2020, longer stories were introduced on the app in chapters.
+Sensor Tower reported that the Hooked app received 2.22 million downloads during the period from October 2016 to March 2017.

+Starting in 2020, longer stories divided into chapters debuted on the app.
+In March, the company launched Hooked TV, an app to showcase video pilots based on a number of scripts themed around the app's content.
+Out of 50 pilots, those that were most popular among users of the app and social media were expanded into original series as Hooked TV evolved into a streaming platform in the second half of 2021.

 Background

 The idea for Hooked was conceived when Gupta was working on writing a book of her own.
-She and her husband tested short stories with 15,000 people and found that readers were five times more likely to read a story to its end if the story was presented in a text message format.
+Prerna Gupta and her husband Parag Chordia tested short stories with 15,000 people and found that readers were five times more likely to read a story to its end if the story was presented in a text message format.
 They created Telepathic Inc., which developed Hooked.

-As of 2017, the Telepathic has raised $6 million in funding to develop and support the Hooked app.